tonghuikang/blog/_posts/2030-06-07-generative-recommenders.md

 - What is masked
     - Do you really need to mask user device for example?
 - Metrics that you should look at

-Pretraining is the process where you ...
+    - Should you just look at validation loss?
+- How often you should pretrain your model?

-This step is expensive.
+    - Pretraining is expensive.
-For a model of X million parameters, each with an average sequence length of Y, for Z users, even without counting the quadratic attention term, you need at least XYZ floating point operations.
+        - For a model of X million activated parameters, each with an average sequence length of Y, for Z users, even without counting the quadratic attention term, you need at least XYZ floating point operations.
+            - Note that each entry point of DLRM training is one interaction, whereas each entrypoint of generative recommender model pretraining is one sequence.
+            - In one backward pass for a sequence, you are training the model to predict the whole sequence, which usually contains many interactions.
+    - You might want to pretrain a model every month.
+    - You might want to pretrain a model as you add richer sequences
+        - Maybe your first implementation of the generative recommender is the "baseline" recommender, which is shipped to everyone.
+        - Then you want to add richer sequence information

 ### Posttraining

 You might be doing this every day, or even continuously.

-Posttraining
+Decisions
+- Should you serve only one post-trained model?
+    - Of course in A/B testing you should serve multiple post-trained models
+    - Should ranking and retrieval use the same post-trained model?
+    - Should different surfaces use the same post-trained model?
-- What offline metrics do you look at?
+- What offline metrics should you look at?

 ### Analysis